skahwah/skahwah.github.io/_posts/2017-05-15-Vagrant-and-Chef.md

 end
 ~~~

 Once the configurations have been made to the Vagrantfile we can `vagrant up`.
 This spins up a linked clone of the kali-2017-x64 Vagrant box.
 There will be several warnings which are safe to ignore.
-Including the rather verbose message at the end which reads "Vagrant attempted to execute the capability ...".
+Including the rather verbose message at the end which reads "*Vagrant attempted to execute the capability ...*".
 ~~~shell
 $ cd ~/Desktop/kali-x64/
 $ vagrant up